 For a safe return to campus, at the start of the new academic year 20/21, the University launched the Prepara2 plan, which included prevention and hygiene measures, innovative teaching and an increase in the aid programme for Degree and Master's students.

-On Chancellor, Monsignor Fernando Ocáriz appointed Professor María Iraburu Elizalde as the new Rector of the University.
+On Chancellor, Monsignor Fernando Ocáriz appointed Professor María Iraburu Elizalde as the new president of the University.
 Professor Iraburu is the ninth person to occupy this position position.

-María Iraburu (Pamplona, 1964), a biologist from the University of Navarra, defended her doctoral dissertation at the department in Biochemistry and Molecular Biology in 1992 and between 1993 and 1996 she did a post-doctoral stay at the Albert Einstein College of Medicine in New York.
+thesis María Iraburu (Pamplona, 1964), a biologist from the University of Navarra, defended her doctoral dissertation at department of Biochemistry and Molecular Biology in 1992 and between 1993 and 1996 she spent a post-doctoral stay at the Albert Einstein College of Medicine in New York.
 In 1996 he joined the University.
-Since then, he has combined his research career with teaching and university government.
+Since then, he has combined his degree program research with teaching and university governance.

 The School of Engineering celebrates its 60th anniversary